-Notes: Using the optimal bandwidth and binning procedure described in Calonico et al. (2015), I plot the RD coefficients, and confidence intervals of errors clustered at the assembly level.
+Notes: Restricting the sample to the optimal bandwidth described in Calonico et al. (2015), I plot the RD coefficients, and confidence intervals of errors clustered at the assembly level.
 The dependent variable is Log(light density).
 I plot coefficients over time and find a trend break after the 2011 election, with selectively greater electrification in areas where the governing party narrowly won.
-For a figure showing the levels of the RD coefficients over time, please refer to Figure C2 in Appendix C
+For a figure showing the levels of the RD coefficients over time, please refer to Figure F2 in Appendix F elections, there is a clear trend break, and I observe an increase in differential electrification in assemblies where the chief minister's party narrowly won.
+Given the stark increases in the RD coefficient for nighttime lights soon after 2011, it is more likely that the effects I observe do refer to electrification outcomes, as opposed to development schemes which typically take longer to have observable effects.